asiimwe65/CCNA/notes/Ethernet layer.md

 Data field: contains the encapsulated data from from the higher layers.
 All  frames must be 64 bits long.
 If it is too small additional bits are added called a pad.
 FRAME CHECK: This one id used to check  for errors in the sequence check.

+MAC ADDRESS AND HEXADECIMAL
+An Ethernet MAC address consists of a 48-bit binary value.
+Hexadecimal is used to identify an Ethernet address because a single hexadecimal digit represents four binary bits.
+Therefore, a 48-bit Ethernet MAC address can be expressed using only 12 hexadecimal values.
+When using hexadecimal, leading zeroes are always displayed to complete the 8-bit representation.
+For example, the binary value 0000 1010 is shown in hexadecimal as 0A.
+You may have to convert between decimal and hexadecimal values.
+If such conversions are required, convert the decimal or hexadecimal value to binary, and then to convert the binary value to either decimal or hexadecimal as appropriate.